showteeth/df2yaml/README.md

 [![CODE\_SIZE](https://img.shields.io/github/languages/code-size/showteeth/df2yaml.svg)](https://github.com/showteeth/df2yaml)
 [![devel\_version](https://img.shields.io/badge/devel%20version-0.2.0-blue.svg)](https://github.com/showteeth/df2yaml)

-The goal of `df2yaml` is to convert dataframe to YAML.
-It now supports hierarchy more than three levels.
+The goal of `df2yaml` is simplify the process of converting dataframe to YAML.
+The dataframe with multiple key columns and one value column (this column can also contain key-value pair(s)) will be converted to multi-level hierarchy.

 ## Installation